Skip to main content

 But you can of course change to Grid View or Survey Mode the same way that you would in an AI-Automated AI Cull.

-Step 5: Save the Changes and Export the Photos
+Step 5: Export the Photos

 You're done with your culling session and now it's time to export your photos.
 That's if you don't want to edit them inside Aftershoot first of course.
 If you wish to do that check out our Culling & Editing Workflow article.